samsquire/ideas3/README.md

 A community of people that define imaginary formats that they wish existed.

-# 77. Where can I get to within 20 minutes
+# 77. Where can I get to within 20 minutes, Where can I get a job within 15 minutes

 Use public transport and maps to work out where I can realistically go to within 20 minutes.
-The maps might be surprising.
+I'd like to apply to jobs by physical area too.

 # Generating ideas